aurelia/i18n/doc/article/en-US/i18n-with-aurelia.md

 npm install i18next-xhr-backend
 ```

-Optionally, but recommendedly, add `aurelia-i18n` to your project's `Aurelia` bundles list in the `webpack.config.babel.js` (assuming you used the `skeleton-navigation` webpack build as your base).
+Optionally, but recommended, add `aurelia-i18n` to your project's `Aurelia` bundles list in the `webpack.config.babel.js` (assuming you used the `skeleton-navigation` webpack build as your base).
 This will put the plugin in the `Aurelia` chunk, not the `App` chunk.

 An example based directly on `skeleton-navigation`:

 ```shell
 const coreBundles = {
   bootstrap: [/* snip (to keep example short) */],